kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

 #### Q: I've tried resetting, but it isn't working.
 What should I do?

-  A: In `simplewallet.exe`, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
+  A: In `zedwallet.exe`, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
-  Then, close and reopen `TurtleCoind.exe` and `simplewallet.exe`.
+  Then, close and reopen `TurtleCoind.exe` and `zedwallet.exe`.
-  Next, type `reset` in `simplewallet.exe` after reopening your wallet file.
+  Next, type `reset` in `zedwallet.exe` after reopening your wallet file.
   It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

 #### Q: How do I backup my wallet?

-  A: If `TurtleCoind.exe` is open and synced, open `simplewallet.exe,` and type `export_keys`.
+  A: If `TurtleCoind.exe` is open and synced, open `zedwallet.exe,` and type `export_keys`.
   Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 #### Q: How do I send TRTL?

-  A: You can check [this out](Using-SimpleWallet#tx-trtl) for steps on how to send TRTL to someone.
+  A: You can check [this out](Using-ZedWallet#tx-trtl) for steps on how to send TRTL to someone.

 #### Q: How do I send money to exchanges / use payment ID?

-  A: You can check [this out](Using-SimpleWallet#tx-trtl-p-id) for steps on how to send TRTL with the payment ID.
+  A: You can check [this out](Using-ZedWallet#tx-trtl-p-id) for steps on how to send TRTL with the payment ID.

 #### Q: What is mixin?